Gerritdina Benders-Letteboer: World War II

 Charged with stealing from the registrar's office at his school, Johan Benders was incarcerated at the Amstelveenseweg prison, and housed in a cell with Dutch poet Gerrit Kouwenaar.
 Fearful that he would break under the Nazi torture to which he was being subjected, and determined not to reveal the hiding places of the Jewish people he and his wife had hidden, Benders attempted suicide twice while in jail before finally succeeding in ending his own life on 6 April 1943 by jumping from the third floor of the prison where he was being interrogated and tortured.
 In protest, "many of Johan’s former students marched past the jail whistling the school song," according to Yad Vashem.
 The International Raoul Wallenberg Foundation notes that Johan Benders was a hero to the end, having never revealed the names or addresses of the Jewish people he had helped to save.

 Meanwhile, Lore Polak and Katie Wijnberg were sent to the Nazi transit camp at Westerbork to await deportation to a German concentration camp.

 Following her husband’s death, Gerritdina Benders-Letteboer continued on with their resistance and rescue work.
 After searching for and finding Lore Polak, who had escaped from the concentration camp where she had been deported, she returned her to the safety of her home, and then sought out another of her husband’s former students, Jan Doedens, and brought her into hiding to prevent her deployment via the Arbeitseinsatz, which forced Dutch citizens to work as slave laborers.
 Katie Wijnberg also then became part of the reconstituted family when she was released from Westerbork.

 Post-war life

 Following the war, Gerritdina Benders-Letteboer began to build a new life not just for herself and her daughters, but also for one of the girls she had sheltered from Nazi persecution and deportation – Lore Polak, who had discovered that her entire family had been murdered during the Holocaust.
 Lore resided at the Benders’ home for four years before emigrating to America.

 Gerritdina Benders’ sister, Johanna, also went on to build a family.
 Her life, however, was a short one.
 After marrying Benjamin Pieter Liese, she died at the age of 49 on 26 December 1957 in Wildervank, Veendam, Groningen, Netherlands.

-Death and burial

 Gerritdina Benders-Letteboer died in Amstelveen, North Holland, Netherlands on 13 March 1980.